Becoming a mentor is the best way to volunteer with us and make a real difference in the life of a young person seeking safety in the UK.

-We run mentoring hubs across London, Oxford and Birmingham.
+We run mentoring hubs across London, Oxford, Birmingham, Peterborough and Cambridge.
 If you are interested in being an educational mentor with RSN please complete this mentoring enquiry form and our mentoring coordinators will get in touch with you when there are vacancies in your area.

 Why can't you always mentor straightaway?